dkman123/UrT_Server_Setup/PHPBB.md

 add **extension=json** to the extensions section?
 (I'm not sure if that's necessary)

 uncomment **extension=bz2**

+if you're working with a release candidate build you may want to install
+> sudo apt install phpunit

 restart apache
 > sudo systemctl restart apache2